 Your kitchen might be the place in your home that emits the most EMF radiation.
 The high amount of EMF and other kinds of radiation in the kitchen can be traced to the appliances you used when cooking a meal.
 Microwave ovens, stoves, and dishwashers are some of the culprits that emit EMF despite in low amounts only.
 Run your EMF meter near the refrigerator to see how much radiation it’s putting off.

 Experts estimate that a person preparing a meal is subjected to 5-10 mG of electromagnetic field radiation for up to an hour of cooking.
 This figure, they claim, is an alarming fact even for healthy adults.

-A Long Island Authority study disclosed that an average modern refrigerator emits about 1.5 mG at 1-foot or less distance, and less than 1 mG at 3-foot distance or greater of electromagnetic field radiation.
+A Long Island Authority study disclosed that an average modern refrigerator emits about 1.5 mG at a 1-foot or less distance, and less than 1 mG at a 3-foot distance or greater of electromagnetic field radiation.

-However, this might not the be the case if you are using a “smart” refrigerator.
+However, this might not be the case if you are using a “smart” refrigerator.
 These refrigerators make use of wireless Internet in able for them to be “smart” in delivering all the information you need.
-They often feature large screen display on your refrigerator’s panel.
+They often feature a large screen display on your refrigerator’s panel.

 Side-effects of Refrigerators Emitting Radiation

 Radiation, in general, scares most people when they hear about it.
 Rightfully so because exposure to a high amount of radiation can instantly make changes to your health.

 Ionizing radiation, a type of radiation, has the ability to kick out an electron from its orbit in an atom or a molecule.
 Exposure to such kind of radiation can also make instant significant changes to you and your surroundings.
 However, refrigerators belong to different kinds of radiation.
 It falls under appliances that produce non-ionizing radiation.
 This type of radiation emits a lower, safer kind of radiation.
 It is less harmful to your health and does not directly affect nearby animals and plants.